jayrosen-design/West-Coast-NFT-Gallery-Decentraland/README.md

 * **Open an issue** to discuss your proposed changes or to report bugs.
 * Submit a **pull request** with a clear description of your contributions.

 ---

+## License 📄

+`[Specify License Here - e.g., MIT, CC BY-NC 4.0, etc. If unsure, you might default to a standard open-source license or state that rights are reserved.]`

+---

 _This README provides a template.
-Please update bracketed `[]` sections and example file paths with specific details relevant to your repository's contents._
+Please update bracketed `[]` sections and example file paths with specific details relevant to your repository's contents.
+You can also customize the image captions as needed._